mmb-irb/MDDB-loader/README.md

 ## Requirements

-Have Node.js and npm installed and working
+Have Node.js and npm installed and working.

 ## Run script